Official Public & Real Property Records

 Since the 1980s county clerks have combined many of the records with the real property records to create what is now called, the Official Public Record of Taylor County.
 Types of documents added are abstracts of judgments, assumed name certificates, state and federal tax liens, plats, occupational bonds, mechanics liens, livestock brands, state water permits, and the list goes on.

-Within a year of taking office, current County Clerk Larry G. Bevill began an ambitious program to digitize and index all records in the Official Public Records.
+Within a year of taking office, retired County Clerk Larry G. Bevill began an ambitious program to digitize and index all records in the Official Public Records.
 To date all records in the office have been digitized creating both a permanent back up of all the important records in the office and making those records available on public search terminals in the office.
 Once the records were digitized, indexing began.
 As of 2017, all property records from 1972 to the current date have been indexed.
 All other records in the Official Public Record have been indexed back to the inception of the County in 1878!
 On a daily basis Clerk’s staff is indexing property records recorded prior to 1972 as time permits.

 All the projects begun in 2005 when Larry G. Bevill took office have been funded from recording fees and not property taxes.